 - 7. The Pacific Retail Board believes that the merger will result in improved liquidity and other trading characteristics for Pacific Retail shareholders as a result of the public market for Regency common stock and increased total equity capitalization of the combined company and a possible increase in trading volume of the securities of the combined company. - 8.
 As noted above, the Pacific Retail Board placed special emphasis on the recommendation of the Pacific Retail Special Committee.
 In reaching this determination, the Pacific Retail Special Committee considered the same factors described herein which were considered by the Pacific Retail Board as a whole.
 The Pacific Retail Special Committee consulted with Munger Tolles.
-In addition, the Pacific Retail Special Committee considered the opinion, analyses and presentations of Goldman Sachs described below under "--Opinion of Pacific Retail's Financial Advisor," including the opinion of Goldman Sachs to the effect that, as of the date of such opinion, and based upon and subject to certain matters stated therein, the consideration to be received by the holders of Pacific Retail common shares pursuant to the Merger Agreement was fair, from a financial point of view, to such holders other than SC-USRealty and its affiliates.
+In addition, the Pacific Retail Special Committee considered the opinion, analyses and presentations of Goldman Sachs described below under "--Opinion of Pacific Retail's Financial Advisor," including the opinion, and based upon and subject to certain matters stated therein, the consideration to be received by the holders of Pacific Retail common shares pursuant to the Merger Agreement was fair, from a financial point of view, to such holders other than SC-USRealty and its affiliates.